do-know/Crypt-LE/README.md

 ### PFX/P12 SUPPORT

 Windows binaries include export functions into PFX/P12 format, which is normally required by IIS.
-The export (in addition to saving certificate(s) in normal PEM format) can be activated by specifying a PFX password with `--export-pfx` option.
+The export (in addition to saving certificates in PEM format) can be activated by specifying a PFX password with `--export-pfx` option.

 ### RENEWALS